daniel-norris/juniordeveloperjobs/README.md

 ### Hosts

-There is currently no QA environment setup for JuniorDeveloperJobs yet but there are plans for it to be included in the future.
-It may be worthwhile setting up your hosts file now for your local environment.
+There is currently no QA environment setup for Junior Developer Jobs yet but there are plans for it to be included in the future.
+This is optional, bu it may be worthwhile setting up your hosts file now for your local environment.

 In Windows 10 you can find this at: